YasuThompson/SantanderMLOpsDemo/README.md

     - [ ] Kubeflow
     - [ ] Other general storage
 - Model serving
+  - [ ] (Survey) how do you preprocess test data when3 you inference?
   - [ ] Checking model serving options
     - [ ] MLflow
     - [ ] Kubeflow